sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 - And we want them to access our S3 bucket.
 We'll look at this in detail below.

-- Finally, we output the ids of the auth resources that've been created.
+- Finally, we output the ids of the auth resources that've been created and returning the auth resource so that other stacks can access this resource.

+Note, learn more about sharing resources between stacks [here](https://docs.serverless-stack.com/constructs/Stack#sharing-resources-between-stacks).

 ### Securing Access to Uploaded Files